mbendtsen/touch_issue_net_core/README.md

 1. Build and run
 1. Touch/tap the white area.

 - Expected: Two events should be shown in the black box, `PreviewMouseDown` and `PreviewTouchDown`.
-Touch scrolling does not work.
+Touch scrolling does work.
 - Actual: One event is shown, `PreviewMouseDown`.
+Touch scrolling does not work

 ## .NET Framework.
 1. Open project file